Statements of Conscience

 What is a Statement of Conscience?

-Statements of Conscience are a Unitarian Universalist tradition.
+Statements of Conscience (SOCs) are a Unitarian Universalist tradition.
 As an expression of our faith and values, the Unitarian Universalist Association (UUA) takes positions on relevant issues of social justice.
-Our positions are discerned via the social witness process, as shepherded by the Commission on Social Witness.
+UUA’s positions are discerned via the social witness process, as shepherded by the Commission on Social Witness.
 Grounded in these social witness statements, the UUA will sign on to letters and amicus briefs, in coalition with other faith and social justice organizations, magnifying our impact in the larger world.
 SOCs are part of a long process, honoring democratic principles, determining where we wish to stand as a community while recognizing that not all of us will agree on all points.

-Why are these SOCs being proposed?
+Why are SOCs important?